Munich Security Conference: US-Chinese confrontation hangs over summit | DW | 16.02.2020

 Wang Huiyao, president of the Center for China and Globalization and an advisor to the Chinese government, said the MSC's "Westlessness" theme merely reflected a necessary correction in how the West regards the world.

-"I think it's good not to emphansize too much 'West' or 'East,' we are mankind and we have a common destiny," he told DW's Shamil Shams.
+"I think it's good not to emphasize too much 'West' or 'East'—we are mankind and we have a common destiny," he told DW's Shamil Shams.
 "It doesn't mean China is going to be the dominant power in the world.
 China still lags behind the US in per capita GDP, it is still a relatively large developing country in many ways."

 The advantage of authoritarianism